-Every family and every parental unit establishes values and belief systems for the children in their home, regardless if they are aware of it or not.
-For example, one family might say that they don’t use violence for settling problems.
+Every family communicates values and belief systems, whether they are aware of it or not.
+For example, one family may say that they don’t use violence to solve problems.
 That’s a value statement.
-Or maybe another family says that no one is allowed to wear shoes inside the house.
-Again, that’s another value statement.
+Or another family may not allowed anyone to wear shoes inside the house.
+Again, that’s another value.

-It’s a known fact that a child who grows up in a supportive and loving family environment that includes parental involvement in the child’s life will typically help the child, later on, to make better life choices, strive for better grades in school, and reap a prosperous life.
+It’s a known fact that it is beneficial for a child to grow up in a supportive and loving family environment.
+Parental involvement in a child’s life will help them later on.
+They will be able to make better life choices, strive for better grades in school, and reap a prosperous life.

-Likewise, a young child’s moral behavior might initially be motivated by the child’s desire to please his beloved adults, but sometimes those values might be triggered by a fear or the punishment that will follow.
+Likewise, a young child’s moral behavior may initially be motivated by the child’s desire to please his beloved adults.
+Sometimes, values are triggered by a fear of a punishment that could follow.

-A child instinctively knows when a parent disrespects them when they are shamed, punished just because a parent is angry, or denied basic necessities such as food or warm clothing.
-Yet, even when some situations are not fully understood by a child, value systems are clearly being formed that will impact that child’s future.
+A child instinctively knows when a parent disrespects them.
+They may feel shamed or punished as a result of their parent’s emotions.
+Yet, even when some situations are not fully understood by a child, value systems are clearly being formed that will impact their future.

-Children learn values from the adults that raise them, and those values are as unique as every human being.
-If a child is taught that it’s okay to steal food because the family is poor, then that becomes a value that appears okay in the child’s mind.
-However, if a parent never says no to a child, the kid quickly learns that he can socialize his parents and do whatever he wants.
+Children learn from the adults that raise them.
+And values are as unique as every human being.
+If a child is taught that it’s okay to steal food because the family is poor, then that becomes a value in the child’s mind.

 In other circumstances, a child may not have proper boundaries.
 Rules are important for kids.
 Boundaries are part of a predictable home, one with structure.
 Self-regulation and learning can thrive when a home is safe, stable, and loving.